Who we are

 This is how it works

-Arts Psychotherapists are psychological therapists who have arts based experience (Art, Music, Drama or Dance) plus training in psychological interventions, and are registered health professionals through the Health & Care Professions Council (HCPC).
+Arts Psychotherapists are psychological therapists with experience in arts such as Art, Music, Drama, or Dance, and training in psychological interventions.
+They are registered health professionals with the Health & Care Professions Council (HCPC)

-For example, an image or a musical interaction can hold deep meaning which, when explored with the therapist, can help a person with complex difficulties make sense of their experience, feel heard and understood and have a sense of agency in their own recovery.
+Our therapists help individuals use art forms to express emotional experiences that may be distressing or difficult to understand.
+For instance, an image or a musical interaction can carry deep meaning.
+When explored with the therapist, this can help individuals with complex issues make sense of their experiences, feel heard and understood, and gain a sense of control over their recovery.

-The creative focus also offers an opportunity to try taking a flexible approach to situations and move away from rigid thinking.
+The creative focus also encourages a flexible approach to situations, helping individuals move away from rigid thinking.

 When to consider Arts Psychotherapies

-Arts Psychotherapists work with people of all ages and abilities at all stages of life across a variety services.
+Arts Psychotherapists work with individuals of all ages and abilities at various stages of life across different services.

-If you are a clinician and interested in how the Arts Psychotherapies may help people you already support then please do get in touch with our team so that we can discuss the possibility of treatment.
-Our service is arranged by Teams that support Inpatient, Community based patients, and Children and Young People.
+If you are a clinician interested in how Arts Psychotherapies might benefit the people you support, please contact our team.
+We can discuss potential treatment options.
+Our service is organized into teams that support inpatient, community-based patients, and children and young people.
 Contact our Team Leads

 Feedback from service users